Most Common Startup Risks and How to Manage Them

 4. Financial Risk

 To make something new, you have to use resources.
 Money is one of your (usually, limited) assets.
-Use them wisely and make a backup plan for the following cases:
+Use it wisely, as startup fundraising doesn't come easy.
+Make a backup plan for the following cases:

 • Money gauge: running out of cash is mission-critical.
 Plan expenses, secure capital during various startup funding stages, and have a "survival reserve" for the unknown.